jeffswartz/opentok-ios-sdk-samples/4.Overlay-Graphics/README.md

 Application Notes
 =================

+*  This sample checks to see if the user has granted the app access to the camera and microphone.
+To check for access, the app calls `[AVCaptureDevice requestAccessForMediaType: completionHandler:]` twice, passing in `AVMediaTypeVideo` and `AVMediaTypeAudio`.
+If the user has denied access, the app displays an alert prompting the user to grant access, access, using the Settings app.

 *  This sample shows a toolbar in the publisher that contains a mute microphone button.
 When the user clicks the button, the app calls `[OTPublisherKit setPublishAudio:]`, passing in `YES` and `NO` to publish